modolabs/Kurogo-iOS-old/doc/Guide/xcodelayout.rst

 following classes are in files (header and implementation) in the top-level directory of Kurogo:

-* *KGOAppDelegate* - the file that implements UIApplicationDelegate.
+* *KGOAppDelegate* - The class that implements the UIApplicationDelegate protocol in the iOS framework.
+This class instantiates the application's root view controller, a :ref:`configurable option
+  <home-screen-configuration>`, and sends messages to each module when
+  resources and views are needed.
-* *KGOModule* - the superclass of all modules.
+* *KGOModule* - The superclass of all modules.
+See :doc:`modules`.
-* *KGONotification* - a wrapper around local and push notifications.
+* *KGONotification* - A wrapper around local and push notifications.

 ===========
 Common